axbg/awesome-web/README.md

 * [Courier](https://www.courier.com/) - one API to rule all the notifications platforms
 * [remove.bg](https://www.remove.bg) - quick selection tool no more
 * [free-for-dev](https://free-for.dev) - if you love both dev things and free things you're welcome
-* [github.surf](https://github.surf/axbg/awesome-web) - GitHub repos with VSCode flavor - you don't need more than a browser!
 * [public-apis](https://public-apis.io/) - a great source of inspiration for your next week-end project
 * [TRACK](https://demos.littleworkshop.fr/track) - a WebGL tour de force
 * [Click](https://clickclickclick.click/) - your browser just became self-aware